 4. How do you plan to store your devices?
 There are a number of solutions available on the market that already integrate powered USB hubs with device storage, and some teachers have even come up with their own DIY solutions.
 For example, this innovative DIY charging dock uses a cardboard rack to create dividers where devices can be docked for charging.
 This type storage method is beneficial because it not only provides a way to organize devices, but depending on the design, can also provide a way to manage cables or use shorter pigtails.

 Saying that, most docking stations are designed to remain stationary and are best set up in a central location where all of the devices can be returned to charge at the end of the day.
 This means that they may not be appropriate for schools that share devices between classes.
 Fortunately, USB hubs can also be integrated with mobile carts.
 These allow mobile devices to be charged, secured, and transported around schools with ease.
 To help decide whether to invest in a DIY or manufactured solution, read about the pros and cons of each in our previous blog post...
 DIY Mobile Solutions: Are They Worth It?

 What’s On the Horizon…

 For the time being, the USB-A port that we are all familiar with is still relevant.
 However, industry-leading companies are increasingly releasing devices with an up and coming USB port.
 Referred to as USB-C, or Type C, this type of USB port is steadily becoming the emerging standard for charging devices due to its unparalleled speed.
 And although it may take some time for universal integration, there is no question that it is becoming the new standard in digital technology.
 This means that over time, current USB-A hubs will be phased out.
-Currently, however, there are few high capacity USB-C hubs on the market.
-Who will be the first to adapt?
+Currently, however, there are few high capacity USB-C hubs on the market such as Quick-Sense USB-C PD.
 Learn more about USB-C and Its impacts on charging technology in the classroom here!